Sen. Marsha Blackburn (R-TN)

 Rep. Neal Dunn, MD (R-FL-02)

-Rep. Neal Dunn, MD (R-FL-02) is both an AUA member and the only urologist currently serving in Congress.
+Rep. Neal Dunn, MD is an AUA member and one of two urologists currently serving in Congress.
 He serves on the House Veteran's Affairs Committee, is the ranking member on the VA Health Subcommittee, and is one of four lead cosponsors on the USPSTF Transparency and Accountability Act of 2019.

 Rep. Robin Kelly (D-IL-02)